Bamlanivimab

 Adverse Effects

 Limited clinical data is available for this drug therapy.
-Infusion-related adverse effects have been noted during the BLAZE-1 trial (randomized, placebo-control double-blind study).
-Currently BLAZE-2 trial is ongoing, and further data is still in process.
+Infusion-related adverse effects were noted during the BLAZE-1 trial (a randomized, placebo-controlled, double-blind study).
+The BLAZE-2 trial is currently ongoing, and further data is still in process.

-The adverse effects were noted in 69% of cases who received the combination infusion compared to 60% in placebo cases in the BLAZE-1 trial.
+The adverse effects were noted in 69% of cases that received the combination infusion compared to 60% of placebo cases in the BLAZE-1 trial.
 The most common effects were as follows:

 • GI symptoms (nausea, vomiting, diarrhea, constipation, GERD)[9][10]